 - Contact form (so people can contact you without you having to leave your email out to get spammed).

 - Genesis plugins that help the Foodie Pro theme work smoothly and seamlessly.
 See more at feastdesignco.com.
-Her tutorials are seriously awesome.
+Their tutorials are seriously awesome.

 - WP Recipe Maker – a very helpful recipe card plugin that makes your recipes look prettier than just typing them in your blog that also allows them to be searched by Google.
 These are all good things and the developer is very responsive and knows what he’s talking about!

-- HelloBar (can be used to drive your readers to do something – I use mine to invite readers to pin along with me on Pinterest).
+- HelloBar (can be used to drive your readers to do something – I used mine to invite readers to pin along with me on Pinterest), but have since stopped using this plugin.

 - MailChimp for sending out newsletters and collecting emails.